 James Logan, Ph.D.

-Interim academic dean; professor of religion; professor and director of African and African American studies
+Associate academic dean; Professor of religion; Professor and director of African and African American studies

 Department: African and African American Studies

 Office: Academic Affairs

 I was born in Harlem and raised in the South Bronx.
 I received a B.A. in psychology/pre-law from Goshen College, an M.A. in theology and ethics from Anabaptist Mennonite Biblical Seminary and a Ph.D. in religion and society from Princeton Seminary.

 I am a professor of religion and professor and director of African and African American studies.
 I also serve as associate academic dean.
 I am the National Endowment for the Humanities Chair in Interdisciplinary Studies.
 My areas of teaching and research cover religious, philosophical and social ethics; religion and law; constructive Christian theologies; Black religion; theories of religion; and the relationships among religion, ethics and politics in civil/public life.

 I teach at Earlham because it is one of the country’s outstanding liberal arts institutions.